log in to manage your profile and account

 Published: Monday, March 05, 2018 @ 3:20 PM

-— Chicago-based pizza chain Giordano’s and Texas-based Jason’s Deli have signed leases to open their first Dayton-area locations near the Mall at Fairfield Commons in Beavercreek, David Sheehy, a commercial real-estate broker with Anchor Associates, told this news outlet this afternoon, March 5.
+— Chicago-based pizza chain Giordano’s and Texas-based Jason’s Deli have signed leases to open their first Dayton-area locations near the Mall at Fairfield Commons in Beavercreek, David Sheehy, a commercial real-estate broker with Anchor Associates, told this news outlet on March 5.

 Giordano’s, a deep-dish pizza specialist, will occupy 5,300 square feet of the former Logan’s Roadhouse restaurant and an addition that is being built onto it on Centre Drive near the mall, Sheehy said.
 Jason’s Deli will occupy 4,800 square feet.
 If all goes as planned, the restaurants could open by the end of the year, the commercial real-estate broker said.

 » EARLIER COVERAGE: Chicago-based pizzeria Giordano’s opens first Ohio location

 Giordano’s officials were impressed by the site’s proximity to Wright State University, Wright-Patterson Air Force Base and Beavercreek residential areas, Sheey said.
 The North Fairfield Road area is a strong retail corridor, said Sheehy, who also brokered two other restaurants that opened nearby: BJ’s Restaurant and Brewhouse and Chuy’s.